dtuskippy/reading-notes/401/class-16.md

 # Class-16 Reading Notes

-It's a topic that is very relevant to launching a proper web app.
+It's a topic that is very relevant to this week's course work, but also very practical in the 'real world'.

 ## [AWS EC2](https://aws.amazon.com/ec2/)